-Windmill Hill Primary School is committed to keeping pupils safe online.
+Windmill Hill Primary is committed to keeping pupils safe online.
 We therefore ensure that:

-• ALL staff and volunteers understand that technology offers many opportunities but is a significant component in many safeguarding and wellbeing issues.
+- ALL staff and volunteers understand that technology offers many opportunities but is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
-Children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+Children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content. - ALL staff and volunteers understand the expectations, applicable to their roles and responsibilities in relation to filtering and monitoring' of ICT systems and regular monitoring of school's equipment and networks. - The school's Online Safety Policy details how we keep pupils safe when using the internet and mobile technology. - The school has appropriate filters and monitoring systems in place regarding use of internet as be detailed in the Online Safety Policy.
+Our DSL has the lead responsibility filtering and monitoring and which is overseen and regularly reviewed by the 'Governing body/ trust, along with considering the number of and age range of their children, those who are potentially at greater risk of harm, and how often they access the IT system along with the proportionality of costs versus safeguarding risks.'

+• Online bullying by pupils, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our Behaviour Policy.

+https://windmillhill.school/wp-content/uploads/2024/09/Behaviour-Policy.pdf

-- ALL staff and volunteers understand the expectations, applicable to their roles and responsibilities in relation to filtering and monitoring' of ICT systems and regular monitoring of school's equipment and networks. - The school's https://windmillhill.school/wp-content/uploads/2023/04/Online-Safety-and-Acceptable-Use-Policy.pdf details how we keep pupils safe when using the internet and mobile technology. - The school has appropriate filters and monitoring systems in place regarding use of internet as be detailed in the Online Safety Policy.
-Our DSL has the lead responsibility filtering and monitoring and which is overseen and regularly reviewed by the 'Governing body/ trust, along with considering the number of and age range of their children, those who are potentially at greater risk of harm, and how often they access the IT system along with the proportionality of costs versus safeguarding risks.' - Online bullying by pupils, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our https://windmillhill.school/wp-content/uploads/2022/09/Behaviour-Policy.pdf https://windmillhill.school/wp-content/uploads/2019/11/Anti-bullying-Policy.pdf - Our school approach to online safety, including appropriate filtering and monitoring on school devices and school networks is reflected in this Child Protection Policy including awareness of the ease of access to mobile phone networks.
-There is a clear and explicit procedure for dealing with mobile phones that are brought into school by children.
-Parents need to confirm that pupils have permission to bring their phone to school and phones must be handed into the school office. - DfE advice; Searching, Screening and Confiscation is followed where there is a need to search a pupil for a mobile device - When school become aware of an online safety issue that has occurred outside of school, it is managed in accordance with the school Online Safety Policy - Our DSL will always act in the 'best interest of the child' and remain mindful of the importance with parents and carers about safeguarding concerns held for children and in particular children's access to online sites when away from school or college. - We will support understanding of harmful online challenges and hoaxes and share information with parents and carers and where they can get help and support. - All forms of abuse or harassment will be reported in accordance with national safeguarding guidance, and we will take a 'zero tolerance' approach to harassment and abuse as informed in KCSiE.
-Additional information can be found within Keeping Children Safe in Education 2023 and Sharing Nudes and Semi Nudes. - All staff recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online.
+- Our school approach to online safety, including appropriate filtering and monitoring on school devices and school networks is reflected in this Child Protection Policy including awareness of the ease of access to mobile phone networks There is a clear and explicit procedure for dealing with mobile phones that are brought into school by children. - DfE advice; Searching, Screening and Confiscation is followed where there is a need to search a pupil for a mobile device - When school become aware of an online safety issue that has occurred outside of school, it is managed in accordance with the school Online Safety Policy - Our DSL will always act in the 'best interest of the child' and remain mindful of the importance with parents and carers about safeguarding concerns held for children and in particular children's access to online sites when away from school or college. - We will support understanding of harmful online challenges and hoaxes and share information with parents and carers and where they can get help and support. - All forms of abuse or harassment will be reported in accordance with national safeguarding guidance, and we will take a 'zero tolerance' approach to harassment and abuse as informed in KCSiE.
+Additional information can be found within Keeping Children Safe in Education 2024 and Sharing Nudes and Semi Nudes. - All staff recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online.

 Our Governing body/Trust will ensure they maintain oversight of the Online Safety Policy contained within our main child protection policy, and the arrangements put in place to ensure appropriate filtering and monitoring on school devices and school network.
-The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty as required by KCSiE 2023.
+The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty as required by KCSiE 2024.